No-Signaling in Steepest Entropy Ascent: A Nonlinear Non-local Non-equilibrium Quantum Dynamics of Composite Systems: Non-Interacting Qubits

-In extremal cases, it is known \cite{beretta_1984_quantuma,beretta2006PRE,beretta_2009_nonlinear} that even if the subsystems are entangled and therefore the local states $\rho_\J$ are mixed, operators $\mathcal{D}^\J_\rho$ vanish and Eqs.\ (\ref{eq:SEA_Composite_simp}) and (\ref{eq:SEA_local}) reduce to the standard Schr\"{o}dinger equation.
-E.g., if the overall system is in a pure state, ${\rm Bln}(\rho)=0$, standard unitary evolutions of pure states emerge as limit cycles of the nonlinear SEA dynamics.
+In extreme cases, Equation~(\ref{eq:rhoJnondiss}) shows that, even if the subsystems are entangled, and therefore, the local states $\rho_\J$ are mixed, operators $\mathcal{D}^\J_\rho$ may vanish.
+Equations~(\ref{eq:SEA_Composite_simp}) and (\ref{eq:SEA_local}) reduce to the standard Schr\"{o}dinger equation, and the trajectory in state space is a limit cycle of the SEA dynamics.
+A noteworthy particular case is when the overall system is in a pure state.
+Then, $\Bln (\rho)=0$ and standard unitary evolutions of pure states emerge as limit cycles of the nonlinear SEA dynamics.
+In this section, we discuss a few less trivial examples, to numerically illustrate some general features of Equation~(\ref{eq:SEA_Composite_simp}) with $\mathcal{D}^\J_\rho$ given by Equation~(\ref{eq:DJ_compact}).